yashevde/BI_Project/README.md

 - [x] feature engineering from parameters
 - [x] Datetime handling for call and sms logs
 - [x] make master df.
 Split 80-20 into train and test.
-- [-] Parse out info from texts -- expand.
+- [x] Parse out info from texts -- expand feature space
-- [] build and compare models, draw inferences
+- [x] build and compare models, draw inferences
-- [] start to tell the story of the data
+- [-] start to tell the story of the data
 - [] optimize BI_df.py
 - [~] degree assortativity for network

-## Active time log:
+## Work Log:
 this will be useful in case I close the google doc while working on it, or keep it open while not.
 All times in P.T.

 **in progress**

+* 05/10 06:45 - 7:30

+model building and conceptual analysis.

 * 05/09 15:00 - 16:00

 regex text parsing, expanding feature space

-noticed major bug in user call concatenation.
-Fixing.
+noticed major bug in user call log concatenation

 * 05/08 14:00 - 15:00